Supportive Housing

 Supportive Housing Tenants may have non-recipient roommates, such as minor or adult children, spouse, or domestic partner, with an expectation that they will contribute a proportional share of the monthly household expenses.

-Participants contribute 30 percent of their income (SSI, SSD or other) toward rental costs.
+Participants contribute 30 percent of their income (SSI, SSD or other) toward rental costs, and will be responsible for their own utilities.

 Criteria for acceptance: